U.S. flag

 What training courses are required?

-For travel of less than 90 cumulative days within a 12-month period to any one or combination of foreign countries, NIH travelers must complete the Counter Threat Awareness Training (CTAT) or have a valid High Threat Security Overseas Seminar (HTSOS) certificate.
+Travelers who will be overseas on official travel for less than 30 cumulative days in a 12-month period are required to complete Counter Threat Awareness Training (CTAT) or have a valid High Threat Security Overseas Seminar (HTSOS) certificate.

 • HHS Learning Portal: